samlindsaylevine/advent/lib/README.md

-[CookieMonster](https://github.com/benjholla/CookieMonster) from Ben Holland included under the MIT License:
+[CookieMonster](https://github.com/benjholla/CookieMonster) from Ben Holland included (for purposes of "meta" actions, extracting Chrome cookies to make requests to Advent of Code) under the MIT License:

 The MIT License (MIT)